Featured Publication:

 TEAM

 The Cozen O’Connor team is made up of noted real estate practitioners.
-Both the practice group and individual attorneys are ranked by Chambers & Partners USA.
-Moreover, many attorneys have previous experience as in-house counsel and government counsel, which means they are adept at seeing things from a client perspective.
+Both the practice and individual attorneys are ranked by Chambers & Partners USA.
+Moreover, members of the department have previous experience as in-house counsel and government counsel, which means they are adept at seeing things from a client perspective.

 During the last decade, many large law firms have made the decision to focus strictly on the finance side of the real estate industry.
 Cozen O’Connor has taken a markedly different approach.
 We continue to invest in building a full-service national real estate practice because we believe all participants in this sector deserve and demand the most sophisticated counsel.
 Where others may see limitations, we see opportunities.